candpixie/fft-visualizer/README.md

 # Gliss

 A browser music visualizer for acoustic instruments.
-Tracks pitch and vibrato, knows the difference between a sustained note and a breath attack.
+For illustrating the transitions between pitch and vibrato and the difference between a sustained note and a breath attack.

-## What it does
+## Functions

-- Mic input or uploaded audio file
+- Mic input or uploaded audio file (.wav and .mp3 supported)
 - Real-time monophonic pitch tracking (pYIN, via [pitchy](https://www.npmjs.com/package/pitchy))
 - Vibrato detection for both kinds: frequency-modulated (strings, voice) and amplitude-modulated (winds, brass)
 - Harmonic vs percussive split (Fitzgerald median-filter HPSS), so breath attacks read differently from sustained tone
 - Three elemental visual presets: Glacier, Tide, Aurora
 - Records the canvas and audio to WebM

 ## vs. ButterChurn

 ButterChurn descends from Milkdrop, the late-90s Winamp plugin.
 It looks great with EDM bass drops and synth pads.
 On a sustained recorder note or a violin tremolo it tends to fall flat, because it can't tell "vibrato at 5 Hz" apart from "loud part of the song."

 Gliss is built for acoustic instruments: woodwind, brass, strings, voice.
-It knows what a held note is, what a vibrato is, what an attack is.
+It knows what a held note is, what a vibrato is, what an attack of the note is.
 The visuals respond to that, not just to amplitude.
+Gliss = Glissando.

 ## Tech